 Q: Will other family members be entitled to use the club facilities?

 A: Yes.
-A qualified family member may play golf ten times (excluding member/guest and invitational events) “in-season” and unlimited times “out-of-season.”
-A family member is defined as a father, mother, brother, sister, son, daughter, son-in-law, daughter-in-law, brother-in-law, sister-in-law, or grandchild of the member and may use the club facilities in the company of the member upon payment of reduced fees established by the club.
+A qualified family member may play golf ten times (excluding Member/Guest and invitational events) “in-season” and unlimited times “out-of-season.”
+A family member is defined as a father, mother, brother, sister, son, daughter, son-in-law, daughter-in-law, brother-in-law, sister-in-law or grandchild of the member, spouse or designated partner, and may use the Club facilities upon payment of reduced fees established by the Club.

 Q: May I bring guests to the club?